SkafteNicki/dtu_mlops/s10_extra/cli.md

 take their own arguments.
 This kind of second CLI with subcommands is somewhat possible to do using only `argparse`, however it requires a bit of hacks.

-You could of cause ask the question why we at all would like to have the possibility of defining such CLI.
+You could of course ask the question why we at all would like to have the possibility of defining such CLI.
 The main argument here is to give users of our code a single entrypoint to interact with our application instead of having multiple scripts.
 As long as all subcommands are proper documented, then our interface should be simple to interact with (again think `git` where each subcommand can be given the `-h` arg to get specific help).